samcennis/Watson-Conversation-ML-Demo/README.md

         2. Copy the text from the setting-up-yourself/Final-Node-RED-Flow.json file in this Github repo and paste it into the “Paste nodes here” section.
 You should see a new tab called “Final Flow”. click on this.
         3. Awesome!
 The final flow is now there.
 It won’t work yet though because you haven’t set up the Watson Conversation, Watson Machine Learning, and Watson Tone Analyzer services and gotten your new credentials.
 You will also need to populate the Cloudant database (automatically provisioned with the Node-RED starter) with a couple of customer records.
 Leave Node-RED open in a tab.

-Setting up Data Science Experience and Watson Machine Learning
+## Set up Data Science Experience and Watson Machine Learning

 1. From the Bluemix catalog, create your Data Science Experience service here: https://console.bluemix.net/catalog/services/data-science-experience
     1. Select “Get Started” to enter Data Science Experience